 Don’t worry if you don’t have an ice cream maker.
 You can make this batter and freeze it in ice-cube trays, then to whip it up like a soft serve ice cream, just place the cubes in your blender.
 If you do have an ice cream maker, place the batter in your machine and process according to your ice cream machines instructions.
 I was shocked as to how easy it is to make.
 I can’t wait to really start experimenting with all sorts of flavor combinations!
 This recipe is gluten-free, organic and dairy free!
-I got this recipe from Cherie Soria of Living Light Institute where we attended culinary school.
+I hope you enjoy this recipe.
+Many blessings, amie sue

 1/2 cup chopped walnuts (reserved to crush and stir in towards the end)

 In a high-speed blender, combine the walnuts, cashews, water, sweetener, maple extract and salt.
 Blend until nice and creamy.